Water monitoring for pesticides

 - in the air

-Pesticides may enter Canada's waters many different ways.
-When pesticides are applied in agricultural and forestry environments, they can travel in the air (called spray drift) and unintentionally land in a body of water.
-After pesticides are applied, they may enter surface water through runoff or move through soil to groundwater.
-Pesticides can also enter surface water through rainfall and when they are attached to dry particles such as dust.
+Pesticides may enter Canada's waters in many different ways.
+When pesticides are applied in agricultural, forestry and urban environments, they can travel by air (via spray drift) or by surface run-off and unintentionally enter a body of surface water, or they may move through soil to enter groundwater.
+Pesticides can also enter surface water through rainfall and deposition of dry particles such as dust.
 See Figure 1 below.
 Pesticides used indoors may enter surface water through wastewater discharge.

 Why Canadians may be concerned about pesticides in water